ghc-proposals/ghc-proposals/committee.rst

 is not fixed.

 The nomination and voting process is kept private, by using direct email to committee members, not the mailing list.
-When the secretary's term is expiring (but that individual wishes to stay on the committee), one co-chair fills in for the secretary to run this process.

 Any member of the committee is free to step down at any time; such a member may choose to leave the committee immediately or to wait until the